-- 1. Open the trunk, then remove the holding clips from the cover, and remove the cover. - 2.
-Remove the socket from the light assembly by turning it one-quarter turn counterclockwise.

-- 3. Pull the bulb straight out of its socket.
-Push the new bulb straight into the socket until it bottoms. - 4.
+- 1. Open the trunk, and remove the socket from the light assembly by turning it one-quarter turn counterclockwise. - 2.
+Pull the bulb straight out of its socket.
+Push the new bulb straight into the socket until it bottoms. - 3.
 Reinstall the socket.
 Turn it clockwise until it locks.
-Make sure the new bulb is working. - 5.
-Reinstall the cover, and tighten its holding clips securely.
+Make sure the new bulb is working.